間眅埶AV

 HOW TO APPLY

-Applicants are asked to email four separate files (Word or PDF) to educ_appointments@sfu.ca:
+Applicants are asked to email separate files (Word or PDF) to educ_appointments@sfu.ca.

 Faculty salaries at 間眅埶AV are based on the salary scales bargained between the University and the 間眅埶AV Faculty Association.
-A reasonable estimate of the salary range for a continuing full-time lecturer position is $98,340 - $114,241.
+A reasonable estimate of the salary range for an Assistant Professor position is $104,700 - $133,322.

 間眅埶AV is an institution whose strength is based on our shared commitments to diversity, equity, and inclusion.
 Diversity is an underlying principle of our Strategic Vision, which pledges 間眅埶AV to foster a culture of inclusion and mutual respect, celebrating the diversity reflected among its students, faculty, staff and our community. 間眅埶AV is committed to ensuring no individual is denied access to employment opportunities for reasons unrelated to ability or qualifications.
-Consistent with this principle, 間眅埶AV will advance the interests of underrepresented members of the work force, including Indigenous peoples, persons with disabilities, racialized persons and women; embrace gender and sexual diversity; ensure that equal opportunity is afforded to all who seek employment at the University; and treat all employees equity.
+Consistent with this principle, 間眅埶AV will advance the interests of underrepresented members of the work force, including Indigenous peoples, persons with disabilities, racialized persons and women; embrace gender and sexual diversity; ensure that equal opportunity is afforded to all who seek employment at the University; and treat all employees equitably.
+Candidates that belong to underrepresented groups are particularly encouraged to apply.

 Salish Weave Chair in Indigenous Arts Practices and Pedagogies (Assistant or Associate Professor) [REVISED]